204. Count Primes

 It's really not hard to find out 2 ways to solve it.

-and count - Using dp, when we found one prime, mark all the multiples to invalid
+- Using dp, when we found one prime, mark all the multiples to invalid

 Slow Solution